uyuni-project/uyuni-rfc/accepted/0000-hub_retail.md

 This is currently implemented as a formula assigned to a group with special name.

-FIXME: pick one alternative

-Alternative 1:
-Extend retail_yaml to create the groups and formula data via Hub and Peripheral Server API.
-This is relatively small change to the code.

-Alternative 2:
 Central creation of groups is covered in [Hub Users RFC](https://github.com/uyuni-project/uyuni-rfc/blob/master/accepted/00061-hub-users.md).
 The salt states can be extended to handle also formula data.
-This approach is probably more flexible.

-Both alternatives will have to cope with authentization and Hub vs. Peripheral server user credentials.
+This will have to cope with authentization and Hub vs. Peripheral server user credentials.

-In long term, alternative 2 is clean solution.

-Alternative 1 might be used as a short term fix and also to keep compatibility.

 ### YAML configuration

-FIXME: optional, related to Alternative 2 in previous section

 We have retail_yaml tool for initial configuration of Retail environment from [YAML](https://github.com/uyuni-project/retail/blob/master/python-susemanager-retail/example.yml) file.
 [Hub Users RFC](https://github.com/uyuni-project/uyuni-rfc/blob/master/accepted/00061-hub-users.md) introduced similar concept, based on Salt.
-Maybe these parts could be merged.
+These parts could be merged.

 ## Combined Peripheral and Branch server